Tie-breaking in self interest cumulative subtraction games: Introduction

-The corresponding PSPE move sequence is 3-3-5-3, where Alice makes the first and third removal.
-We experimentally discovered a number of such examples of discrepancies in the two and three action settings, summarized in Section~\ref{sec:FvFvAvA}, with related conjectures.
-The main result of this paper, Theorem~\ref{thm:main}, is that, if the subtraction set has size 2, then, for any heap size, each player's utility is no worse in the FvF setting than the AvA setting.
+The main result of this paper, Theorem~\ref{thm:main}, is that, if the subtraction set has size 2, then, for any heap size, each player's utility is no worse in the FvF setting than in the AvA setting.
 We conjecture that this result continues to hold if $|S|>2$; see Section~\ref{sec:2}.

-Readers familiar with zero-sum games may note that the move sequence in the previous paragraph cannot appear in an optimal-play zero-sum setting, where player removals add and subtract to a common score, respectively.
+\begin{rem} Readers familiar with zero-sum games may note that the move sequence discussed in the context of Table~\ref{tab:3_5} cannot appear in an optimal-play zero-sum setting, where player removals add and subtract to a common score, respectively.
 Alice would instead start by removing 5, and hence Bob must take 5, and Alice gets the last move by taking 3.
-This, of course leads to a loss in ``social welfare'' as the whole heap would not be consumed.
-It related topic explores the similarities between the $\AvA$ antagonistic and the zero-sum settings.
-We explore discrepancies between the games in a follow up paper \cite{Tanmay}, where we prove that if $|S|=2$, stated here as a conjecture (see Section~\ref{sec:AvAvZs}), then optimal play coincides for zero-sum games and the antagonistic setting.
-However, experimental studies reveal that discrepancies appear already for $|S|=3$ (related conjectures appear in Section~\ref{sec:AvAvZs}).
+This, of course, leads to a loss in ``social welfare'' as the whole heap would not be consumed.
+A related topic concerns similarities between the $\AvA$ antagonistic and the zero-sum settings.
+We explore discrepancies between these games in a follow-up paper \cite{Tanmay}. \end{rem}

-Let us return to the main topic for this paper, concerning discrepancies between friendly and antagonistic tie-breaking rules.
-If the players play many rounds of the same game, and they have so far both been committed to the friendly setting, could either player benefit by deviating and becoming antagonistic? \begin{question} Could any personalized player benefit by a unilateral deviation from a deterministic friendly tie-breaking? \end{question} \begingroup \sffamily \begin{quote} On a remote island, two clans of Penguins thrived.
+If the players play several rounds of the same game, and both have so far both been committed to the friendly setting, could either player benefit by instead deviating to deterministic antagonistic?

+\begingroup \sffamily \begin{quote} On a remote island, two clans of Penguins thrived.
 Over generations they had developed an unusual gift: a talent for recursive computation in games played with heaps of fish.
 In the picture, Alice appears as the friendly, fish-pile-wise Penguin, while Bob, equally skilled, deviates and commits to antagonistic play in cases of indifference.
 By natural selection, only the fittest fish-counters survive.\footnote{Images thanks to https://github.com/EagleoutIce/tikzpingus.} \end{quote}

+\endgroup The Penguin narrative will be revisited in the Appendix. \begin{question} Could any personalized player benefit from a unilateral deviation from a deterministic friendly tie-breaking? \end{question} This question requires a generalized outcome function, and we devote Section~\ref{sec:2} to this.